 What Is Form 1099-DA and What Does It Mean for Crypto Investors?

-Starting in 2025, the IRS will introduce Form 1099-DA dedicated to reporting crypto and digital assets.
+Starting in 2025, Form 1099-DA is used to report proceeds from transactions involving digital assets.

 Key Takeaways

-- Form 1099-DA is the new IRS form required to be filed by brokers dealing with digital assets like cryptocurrency and NFTs (non-fungible tokens).
+- Form 1099-DA is an IRS form filed by brokers dealing with digital assets like cryptocurrency and NFTs (non-fungible tokens).
 Brokers, digital trading platforms, payment processors, and hosted wallet providers have to issue this form for all digital asset sales or exchanges starting from January 1, 2025.

 - Real estate reporting entities also have to report digital assets used by purchasers as payment for property transactions beginning with the same date.